(Re-written July 2010 by MJ Law)

 Moorer’s loss to Foreman was a huge upset

 The loss to Foreman is a huge blemish on his record but it should be noted that he won every minute of every round before Foreman landed his punch-in-a-million in the 10th round.
 You had to feel for the guy; he was incredibly unlucky to get caught like that.
-After this, Moorer put together a winning streak of sorts, though he wasn’t exactly tearing through the division.
-He did manage to pick up another alphabet belt and he looked quite good when he beat Frans Botha in November 1996.
+After this, Moorer put together a good winning streak, though he wasn’t exactly tearing through the division.
+He did manage to pick up another alphabet belt and he looked impressive when he beat Frans Botha in November 1996.
 Then he lost a rematch to Holyfield the following year and that was pretty much it.
-There was the usual extended absence following a loss which preceded the obligatory comeback, which in turn led to a blitzing by David Tua in August 2002.
+There was the usual extended absence following a loss which preceded a comeback, which in turn led to a blitzing by David Tua in August 2002.